michaelfeigen/pyside2/README.md

 #add functionality HERE
 ```

-This allows you to customize exactly what fuctionaily you want.
+This allows you to customize exactly what functionality you want.

 ## Author